Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How does thyroid medicine work?

-Thyroid medicines work by either replacing missing thyroid hormone, or blocking its production.
-In hypothyroidism, thyroid medicine replaces the thyroid hormone that the body cannot produce in the right amounts.
-In hyperthyroidism, thyroid medicine blocks thyroid hormone production, because the body produces too much.
+If you have hypothyroidism, your thyroid medicine replaces thyroid hormone because your body doesn't produce enough.
+If you have hyperthyroidism, your thyroid medicine blocks thyroid hormone production, because your body produces too much.

-What types of thyroid medicine might I be prescribed?
+What types of thyroid medicine are available?

 Side effects of thyroid medicines are rare, so long as you are taking the correct dose.